smithashley/Kubernetes-Deployment/README.md

 ### Key symptoms to monitor Latency, Errors, and Traffic:
 - Resource utilization: Monitor CPU, memory, and disk usage trends for pods, containers, and nodes.
 Alert on anomalies that deviate from normal patterns, indicating potential resource bottlenecks.
 - Application performance: Track metrics like response times, error rates, and request latencies for your applications.
 Alert on rising trends or spikes, indicating potential performance degradation.
 - Pod health: Monitor pod liveness and readiness probes to ensure pods are healthy and functioning.
 Alert on unhealthy pods to identify potential application issues or infrastructure problems.
 - Configuration changes: Monitor for configuration changes made to deployments, pods, and services.
 Alert on unexpected changes to identify potential errors or security risks.

-The proactive approach is to monitor the cluster for symptoms that indicate potential issues before they escalate into outages:
+Proactive approach to monitor the cluster for symptoms that indicate potential issues before they escalate into outages:
 - Define alert thresholds and rules:
     - Set thresholds based on historical data and expected behavior.
     - Define alert rules in Prometheus to trigger alerts when thresholds are crossed.